evylegzhanin/JetBrains_Academy_Courses/README.md

-# JetBrains_Python_Core
+# JetBrains_Academy_Courses
-Here, some projects from "Python Core" course by JetBrains Academy will are stored.
+Here, some projects from the courses by JetBrains Academy will are stored.
 There are four levels: easy, medium, hard and challenging.

 List of projects:
   1. [Bill splitter (Medium)](https://github.com/evylegzhanin/JetBrains_Python_Core/tree/main/bill_splitter)